 Skip To Main Content

-In a Novel Gesture, CIS Student Club
+In a Novel Gesture, CIS Student

-Teaches English to School Housekeeping Staff
+Teaches English to Housekeeping Staff

 Goal is to make interactions between them and school stakeholders comfortable and easy